 From what I have seen, the answer is never.
-I am overtaken at races and events by the mature runners more often than the “young and spritely” looking ones, which inspires me to be better because as I get older, I want to improve, gain experience and leave all the younger ones eating MY dust!
-Anyone who saying they are “too old to run” in my opinion is using it as an excuse because they don’t want too or are afraid to start.
+I am constantly overtaken at races and events by the mature runners more often than the “young and spritely” looking ones.
+This definitely inspires me to improve as I get older to gain experience and leave all the younger ones eating MY dust!

 When my dad started running at the age of 56 he told me he was too old to run properly.
-He was faced with quite a few “aren’t you too old to start now” and although age can definitely make you more prone to injury (something he found out very quickly when he decided to dive right in – as he does) it is a great way to stay in shape and feel young.
+He was faced with quite a few “aren’t you too old to start now” and while age can definitely make you more prone to injury it is a great way to stay in shape and feel young.
 For him it has helped him maintain a healthy weight, feel competitive again and has given him a hobby he really enjoys, as well as being one of the fittest grandads I know!

-Now he absolutely loves it! (he acts like he doesn’t but anyone who is willing to get up at 7am to go to Parkrun* on a saturday morning defintely loves it) we’ve done events together (which is great for bonding) and I’m trying to convince him to do a half marathon this year (he’s not buying it yet) but this is all at 57 now and he has only just started!
+Now he absolutely loves it!
+(He acts like he doesn’t but anyone who is willing to get up at 7am to go to Parkrun on a Saturday morning clearly enjoys it).
+We’ve also done events together (which is great for bonding) and I’m trying to convince him to do a half marathon this year (he’s not buying it yet) but this is all at 57 now and he has only just started!

 There is a stigma to starting exercise programes when you are older and I have no idea why?
 Obviously check with your doctor first to make sure you are in tip top shape but other than that exercise keeps you young, healthy and definitely keeps me from going insane!
 I don’t want to slow down or stop as I get older just because a number tells me I “should” and it definitely shouldn’t stop you from starting altogether!

-Someone who I really hope to aspire to be when I get older is Sue from Sizzling Towards 60.
-As an avid runner, she is taking life and owning it in my opinion and I wanted to get her take on age relating to running since she started later in life!
+Someone who I take inspiration from is Sue from Sizzling Towards 60.
+As an avid runner, she is taking life and owning it in my opinion and I wanted to get her take on age-related running since she also started later in life!